johnny-quesada-developer/react-native-global-state-hooks/README.md

 );
 ```

-And just like with regular global hooks, now instead of a setter, the hook will return the collection of actions:
+And just like with regular global hooks, now instead of a setState function, the hook will return the collection of actions:

 ```tsx
 const MyComponent = () => {